cdholmes/GMTED2010-netcdf/README.md

 # GMTED2010 global elevation data in NetCDF format

-[Global Multi-resolution Terrain Elevation Data (GMTED2010)](https://www.usgs.gov/coastal-changes-and-impacts/gmted2010) are available here in NetCDF4 format.
+Global Multi-resolution Terrain Elevation Data (GMTED2010) are [available here](#gmted2010) in NetCDF4 format.
 USGS [distributes](https://topotools.cr.usgs.gov/gmted_viewer/gmted2010_global_grids.php) GMTED2010 in ESRI ArcGrid format.
 The NetCDF4 files here were converted from the source using a script in this repository.
 GMTED2010 replaces the older GTOPO30 elevation dataset.

 See the [GMTED2010 webpage](https://www.usgs.gov/coastal-changes-and-impacts/gmted2010) for a description of the dataset.

 # EGM96, EGM2008 geoid data in NetCDF format

-[Earth Gravitational Model (EGM)](https://earth-info.nga.mil/#wgs84-data) global geoid heights are available here in NetCDF4 format.
-Versions EGM96 and EGM2008 are both provided at several resolutions, including a grid that matches GMTED2010.
-The surface elvation above the WGS84 ellipsoid is computed by adding GMTED2010 and EGM96 heights.
+Earth Gravitational Model (EGM) global geoid heights are [available here](#egm-geoid) in NetCDF4 format.
+Versions EGM96 and EGM2008 are provided at several resolutions, including a grid that matches GMTED2010.
+Earth's surface elvation above the WGS84 ellipsoid is computed by adding GMTED2010 and EGM96 heights.

 # Data Access

 ## GMTED2010

 ### 30 arc-second resolution
  - [mean](netcdf/GMTED010_mean_30arcsec.nc4)
  - [maximum](netcdf/GMTED2010_maximum_30arcsec.nc4)